 On the days she would spontaneously flit through me, the effect was not unlike finding out the FBI had just caught the real suspect and the handcuffs could finally come off.
 The jail cell door was opened and I could go home now.

 I was free.

 Over the years, she would continue to visit me for a moment there, an instant here.
 I would always linger in the memories of her visits, trying to prolong her presence within me as much as possible.

 One day, her visits started getting a bit longer.
 Instead of just rushing through on her way to somewhere wonderful (I was sure), she would stop to say hi.
 And maybe have a bit of a chat.
-Sometimes we would have a cup from my single serve coffee maker together before she left again.

 Some more time passed, and she started spending the morning or afternoon, and then whole days.